 Remaining faithful & enduring, in faith and hope.

+All is in Gods hands, including you and me.
 Even, and especially, in our everyday tasks, our work, and our responsibilities(2 Thess.
 3.7-12), it is essential to seek God and keep walking toward Him.
 Keep your eyes on Him.
 Keep your thoughts on Him.

 There is so much in this world drawing our attention away from Him, with everything around us and in us: the needs, hurts, brokenness, distractions, temptations to pleasure to ‘unplug’ and ‘escape’, and false promises of security.
 We worry about missing out and we worry for our children and grandchildren and their futures.
+Amidst all of this remain faithful to Him; this is your testimony(Luke 21.13).

 Everything we rely on in this world will one day pass away, BUT He will not!